- Why Research

 Member, BCRF Scientific Advisory Board

-- Seeking to improve quality of life in breast cancer patients and survivors.
+Goal: To improve the quality of life of breast cancer patients following treatment.

 Full Research Summary

 Research area: To identify breast cancer patients at high risk for long-term consequences of treatment and develop interventions to improve their quality of life.

 Impact: Dr. Ganz’s work is focused primarily on addressing cognitive function in breast cancer survivors who have persistent memory and concentration problems arising from treatment.
 Her studies could reveal ways to help the rising number of survivors manage these issues, which can have a significant impact on their daily functioning.

 Current investigation: BCRF funds are supporting a range of research activities led by Dr. Ganz that are primarily focused on the experience of breast cancer patients after treatment ends.
 Her research aims to identify individuals at higher risk for difficulties, while also evaluating how physicians can do a better job of preparing patients for what to expect during the post-treatment survivorship period.